ekmcmurchie/Unix-Assignment-BCB546/Unix_Assignment/UNIX_Assignment_McMurchie.md

 sort -k1,1 cut_snp_position.txt > sorted_snp_position.txt
 sort -c -k1,1 sorted_snp_position.txt
 less sorted_snp_position.txt
+wc sorted_snp_position.txt
 ```
 This sorts the cut SNP position file based on SNP ID and checks my work (it is now sorted based on column 1, SNP ID, and `less` enabled us to observe the file to make sure it looked as it should).
 With this file prepared for joining, I then moved on to working with the genotypes files.
+The `wc` command showed us that `sorted_snp_position.txt` has 984 lines, which will be useful for checking whether the `join` we will do later is successful.

 ### Maize Data